Photographs are very useful types of primary sources. They provide a rare glimpse of a particular second in time, which will never again be repeated.

-If you want to gain a further appreciation of how different photographers can effect what an audience sees in an image, watch the clip below:
+If you want to gain a further appreciation of how different photographers can affect what an audience sees in an image, watch the clip below:

 Therefore, to correctly interpret what the photographer intended their audience to understand from their image, we have to identify some specific information.